-Klonopin (clonazepam, generic) is an anti-anxiety medication that is also prescribed for seizures.
-Klonopin is mostly known for its use to treat panic attacks and other symptoms of anxiety disorder, such as insomnia.
-The orally ingested medication is effective because it calms the body functions that are increased by anxiety.
-Most reaction times are very quick and this drug is fast acting in providing relief.
-Effects of the medication can last between 6 and 24 hours.
-The following are the desired relief effects of Klonopin:
+Klonopin (the brand name for clonazepam) is an anti-anxiety medication that is also prescribed for seizures.
+Klonopin is best known to treat panic attacks and other symptoms of anxiety disorder, such as insomnia.
+The effects of this fast-acting drug may last between 6 and 24 hours.

 - Relaxed state of mind

 - Easing of muscle tension

 - Desire to sleep1